• Home

 • My Account

-This page offers a plain‑English introduction to the Dynamic Symmetry Index (DSI), explains how it works in practice, outlines its methods, sketches key domains of application (including neuroscience and biodiversity), summarises current use and limitations, answers common questions, and highlights core references.
+This page offers an introduction to the DSI, explains how it works in practice, outlines its methods, sketches key domains of application (including neuroscience, biodiversity, organisational networks, infrastructure and financial markets), summarises current use and limitations, answers common questions, and highlights core references.
+The creation of the DSI represents a significant development in the science of complex adaptive systems: it gives scientists and decision‑makers a universal way to measure how well a complex system can adapt or stay resilient in changing and sometimes unpredictable environments.

 The Dynamic Symmetry Index (DSI)